Why Paramount Global (PARA)’s Most Recent Report Reveals Some Hints About Its Future

 Sponsored

-The average price from analysts is $39.52, which is $4.45 above the current price.
 PARA currently public float of 594.41M and currently shorts hold a 9.03% ratio of that float.
-Today, the average trading volume of PARA was 15.31M shares.
+Today, the average trading volume of PARA was 15.47M shares.

 PARA’s Market Performance

-PARA stocks went up by 6.71% for the week, with a monthly drop of -0.31% and a quarterly performance of 14.57%, while its annual performance rate touched -62.87%.
-The volatility ratio for the week stands at 5.91% while the volatility levels for the past 30 days are set at 5.71% for Paramount Global.
-The simple moving average for the period of the last 20 days is 11.14% for PARA stocks with a simple moving average of -3.59% for the last 200 days.
+PARA stocks went up by 13.70% for the week, with a monthly jump of 25.39% and a quarterly performance of 24.71%, while its annual performance rate touched -61.90%.
+The volatility ratio for the week stands at 5.19% while the volatility levels for the past 30 days are set at 5.45% for Paramount Global.
+The simple moving average for the period of the last 20 days is 13.92% for PARA stocks with a simple moving average of 0.33% for the last 200 days.

-Volatility was left at 5.71%, however, over the last 30 days, the volatility rate increased by 5.91%, as shares sank -0.64% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +14.94% upper at present.
+Volatility was left at 5.45%, however, over the last 30 days, the volatility rate increased by 5.19%, as shares surge +26.37% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +13.36% upper at present.

 Stock Fundamentals for PARA